About Some Client Authors Stopping Updates#

 Why this software?

 Excellent multi-platform compatibility—Clash Verge Rev supports Windows, macOS, and Linux.
-If you follow the tutorial below, you will ultimately get a new subscription link.
-On iOS, you can generate a QR code from this new subscription link, use the Shadowrocket app, click the "+" icon, find "Scan QR Code" below, and import it for use on iOS devices; Stash can directly use the generated link, and the best practice operations below only need to be executed once to apply across multiple devices.
+If you follow the tutorial below, you will eventually get a new subscription link.
+On iOS, you can generate a QR code from this new subscription link, use the Shadowrocket app, click the "+" icon, find "Scan QR Code" at the bottom, and import it for use on iOS devices; Stash allows you to directly input the generated link.
+The best practice operations below only need to be executed once to apply across multiple devices.

 TL;DR Version#